-Theoretical studies -here taken to include conceptual and analytical theory, development of software technologies supporting data exploration, astrophysical simulations, and combinations of these- were recognized by the National Academy's AASC decadal report as a central component of modern mission technology development.
-That survey recommended that supporting theory be explicitly funded as part of each mission funding line, because detailed modeling connecting the elements of a mission to the system under investigation is critical to design and even to conceive successful and cost-effective missions.
+The NAS decadal survey Astronomy and Astrophysics in the New Millennium recognized theoretical studies as a central component of modern mission technology development.
+Theoretical studies include conceptual and analytical theory, development of software technologies supporting data exploration, astrophysical simulations, and combinations of these.
+That survey recommended that support for theory be explicitly funded as part of each mission funding line, because detailed modeling connecting the elements of a mission to the system under investigation is critical to design and even to conceive successful and cost-effective missions.
 Rigorous modeling is an important factor in reducing mission risk and evaluating competing mission strategies, and simulations can vividly demonstrate mission goals.
-Beyond Einstein explores to the boundaries of foundational knowledge as well as the boundaries of spacetime, so detailed and quantitative theoretical studies are indispensable, starting with the earliest design phases.
+Beyond Einstein explores to the boundaries of foundational knowledge as well as to the boundaries of spacetime, so detailed and quantitative theoretical studies are indispensable, starting with the earliest design phases.